 Prohibited Conduct will not be tolerated and will be grounds for disciplinary action up to and including permanent dismissal from the university.
 We strongly encourage those who have experienced Prohibited Conduct to promptly report the incident to the Office of Title IX or the UT Police Department.

 Reporting an incident to the university does not obligate you to pursue university discipline or criminal prosecution.
-Reporting an incident to university ensures you can access supportive measures and resources.
+Reporting an incident to the university ensures you can access supportive measures and resources.
 Contact information for reporting options and confidential resources can be found at the Title IX website.

 In compliance with Tennessee law, the University of Tennessee will inform parents or guardians when any student under the age of 21 is found responsible for a violation of any policy governing the use, possession, and/or distribution of alcohol or illegal drugs.